eclipse-osee/org.eclipse.osee/plugins/org.eclipse.osee.ats.rest.test/README_BEFORE_RUNNING_TESTS.txt

-This test suite uses canned database from org.eclpise.osee.orcs.ats.mocks
-Database files will be copied out to users home directory for tests that require a db.
+This test suite uses canned database from org.eclpise.osee.orcs.ats.rest.test.db Database files will be copied out to users home directory for tests that require a db.
 If schema or breaking db changes are made, update database from instructions in that plugin.